 Overview: How to Make Homemade Basil Pesto

 Basil pesto comes together in a matter of minutes, which–besides its incredible taste and versatility– is another bonus.
 You need a food processor or blender; just a few pulses and you’re done.
 The ingredients blend together rather easily, so if you don’t have a fancy food processor, don’t worry.
 It will still taste like pesto and it will still be remarkably good.
 You can’t go wrong.
 (Pesto is really that easy.)

 - Blend the basil, pine nuts, cheese, and garlic together in a food processor or blender.
 Add the olive oil and pulse/process to blend.
 Scrape down the sides of the blender bowl, then add the lemon juice, salt, and pepper.
 Pulse this mixture until everything is blended together and relatively smooth.
 Taste and add more seasoning and any extra herbs/spices if desired.

 How to Use Homemade Pesto

 - Pesto Tortellini: Use as a sauce over cooked tortellini with parmesan cheese and fresh diced tomatoes.

 - Pizza: Use it in place of pizza sauce on pizza crust.
 Try my sausage & garlic pesto flatbread or my roasted garlic chicken pesto pizza.

 - Pesto Bruschetta: Bake slices of a fresh baguette in a 400°F (204°C) oven until golden.
 Top with pesto, parmesan cheese, and diced fresh tomatoes.

-- Pesto Sandwich: Spread pesto mixed with mayonnaise on toasted bread, add your favorite cheese, greens, and tomato.
+- Pesto Sandwich: Spread pesto on toasted bread, add your favorite cheese, greens, and tomato.

 - Pesto Grilled Cheese: Brush 2 slices of thick-cut crusty bread (like artisan bread) with pesto, add provolone or cheddar cheese, butter the outside of the bread, and cook both sides on a griddle or skillet until golden brown.

 - Hummus: Blend 2 Tablespoons of pesto with garlic hummus.

 - As a Dip: Use it as a dip for homemade bread, breadsticks, crackers, or pizza pull apart rolls.